 Municipalities selecting Option 2 will undergo a Request for Proposals Process (RFP) to procure planning services directly.
-The municipality must follow all the rules and guidelines for procurement and contracting as established by the PRDOH and HUD.
+The municipality must follow all the rules and guidelines for procurement and contracting as established by the PRDOH and HUD conduct all procurements in accordance with the federal procurement rules and regulations found in 2 C.F.R. § 200.318 through §200.327.
 This option is subject to PRDOH approval.